jcWani/travelsnap/README.md

 ## Acknowledgments

-This appplication was the main project and developed as part of the [Udemy course](https://www.udemy.com/course/the-ultimate-react-course) "The Ultimate React Course 2024: React, Redux & More" by [Jonas Schmedtman](https://twitter.com/jonasschmedtman).

 This application served as the one of the projects developed during "The Ultimate React Course 2024: React, Redux & More" on [Udemy](https://www.udemy.com/course/the-ultimate-react-course), instructed by [Jonas Schmedtman](https://twitter.com/jonasschmedtman).